 Pursuant to the completed plan of arrangement in 2016 between the Company, NexJ Health Inc. and NexJ Health Holdings Inc., the Company entered into an interim loan agreement that provided that the Company will advance funds to NexJ Health Inc. as required from time to time up to a maximum of \$1,000; the loan bears annual interest at prime rate, as published by the Royal Bank of Canada.
-The Company advanced \$994 as of June 30, 2016.
-The loan receivable is repayable on the date of the closing of a rights offering or other such financing by NexJ Health Inc., or such later date as agreed to by the parties.
 Management evaluated the recoverability of the loan, including the financial position of NexJ Health Inc. as at December 31, 2016 and concluded that it is impaired and recorded a provision of \$994 in the statements of comprehensive income (loss) for the year ended December 31, 2016.
-During the quarter and fiscal year ended December 31, 2019, no further advances were made to NexJ Health Inc. and the loan continues to be impaired as at December 31, 2019.

 In addition, and in accordance with the same plan of arrangement from 2016, the Company also entered into a shared services agreement with NexJ Health Inc. under which the Company was to provide services and support functions relating to facilities, human resources, finance and IT services for a monthly fee agreed upon between the parties.
 For the year ended December 31, 2016, the Company charged \$636 for these services.
-Management evaluated the recoverability of these charges, including the financial position of NexJ Health Inc. as at December 31, 2016 and concluded it is impaired and recorded a provision of \$636 in the statements of comprehensive income (loss) for the fiscal year ended December 31, 2016 and the amounts continue to be impaired as at December 31, 2019.
+Management evaluated the recoverability of these charges, including the financial position of NexJ Health Inc. as at December 31, 2016 and concluded it is impaired and recorded a provision of \$636 in the statements of comprehensive income (loss) for the fiscal year ended December 31, 2016.